jtdaugherty/mathblog/README.md

 Posts are formatted in Markdown and support the extended Markdown syntax as implemented by Pandoc.
-The only important convention to note is that the post title goes on the first line of the file following a percent sign, as follows:
+The only important convention to note is that the post title, author, and date values go on the first three lines of the file as follows:

 ~~~
-%My First Post
+% My First Post
+% Joe Author
+% August 4, 1976

 First paragraph starts here.
 ~~~

+If the date is formatted as "<MONTH> <DAY>, <YEAR>", it will be parsed and used to generate the RSS feed publication date.

 Running `mb` in "listen" mode
 =============================